bioinf-mcb/bioinformatics2-lab/docs/qiita-create-study.rst

 In the *analysis tutorial*, our study contains 30 samples, each with two types of data:
 16S and metabolomic.
 To represent this project in Qiita, we created a single study with a single sample information file that contains all
 30 samples.
 Then, we linked separate preparation files for each data type.

+.. admonition:: NOTE

+    You may skip the remainder of this section and proceed to :doc:`qiita-16S-analysis`

 Creating an example study
 -------------------------